cisco/webex-assistant-sdk/docs/Webex Assistant SDK.md

 INFO:     Uvicorn running on http://127.0.0.1:8080 (Press CTRL+C to quit)
 ```

+The run command only takes one parameter:

+- `name`: (Required, string) The name of the skill to run.

 The second option is to use `uvicorn`.
 After all, the skill created is an `asgi` application based on
 [FastAPI](https://fastapi.tiangolo.com/):